No acting CEO at Uber, no problem?

 Of course, both Munoz and Wainshal stepped aside for medical reasons.
 Jeff Cohn — a succession planning expert at the New York-based leadership development firm Elevate Partners — says he has never before seen a CEO step aside when there wasn’t a medical reason for it.

 “Perhaps it has happened,” says Cohn.
-“But I can’t think of any high-profile situations where a board has encouraged its CEO to step aside in context of becoming a better leader.”
+“But I can’t think of any high-profile situations where a board has encouraged its CEO to step aside in the context of becoming a better leader.”

 There’s a reason for that, says Cohn, who says it “doesn’t work.
 You can take a week-long executive leadership course on empathy or resiliency, but you don’t develop these skills in weeks or months.
 It takes years to address fundamental leadership issues.
 Anything else is window dressing.”